 First, File an Extension

-Look for deductions you might have missed or miscalculations you might have made.
-Consult a tax professional now if you did not do so before—you might be eligible for a tax credit or deduction that you are not even aware of.
-The idea is to reduce your preliminary tax debt if at all possible.
+Look for deductions you might have missed or any miscalculations you might have made.
+Consult a tax professional if you haven't done so already.
+You might be eligible for a tax credit or a deduction that you overlooked if only because you didn't know it existed.